Module 2

 Lena

-I understand.
-One more thing — Robert Acheson, a customer in Cork, says your chatbot gave him incorrect fee information and NovaTech wouldn't honour it.
-Are you aware of this?
+One more thing — Robert Acheson in Cork says your chatbot gave him incorrect fees and NovaTech wouldn't honour them.
+Are you aware?

 Fiona